higgi13425/rmrwr-book/_book/io76-found_data.md

 ## # A tibble: 1 × 2
 ##   X1    X2
 ##   <lgl> <chr>
-## 1 NA    This section relies largely or entirely upon a single source.
-Relevant …
+## 1 NA    This section relies largely or entirely on a single source.
+Relevant di…
 ##
 ## [[7]]
 ## # A tibble: 11 × 14